-Table 16: Gold prices at the level of the mine and trading hub, US\$/gr, December 2016 - September 2018 try local trading hubs, per province.
+Table 16 shows how median and average gold prices evolve from the level of the mine to the in-country local trading hubs, per province.
 Overall it is clear that there is a price difference of about 10% between these two levels.